devWeslei/IDPet/README.md

 ## About this Project
 Login app using:
 -Firebase Auth.
+-State management with GetX.

 ## Functionalities
 -registered user authentication.
 -login validation.
--state management with GetX.
 -100% responsive to different screens.